uberflip/interview-eng-i/README.md

 ### 4. Response data

-Make sure the names and description of the image is displayed in your solution as shown in the image.
+Add the name and description of the image to the carousel.

 ### 5. Arrow keys functionality